Sphynx Cat Care & Health

 FOOD & WATER

-The Sphynx cat has a higher metabolic rate than other cats do and so need access to plenty of high-quality food which will be able to provide them with sufficient calories and nutrients to not only keep their energy levels up for all the play they do but also to keep their bodies healthy and warm.
-They really are like mini-hot-water bottles.
+The Sphynx cat has a higher metabolic rate than other cats & needs access to high-quality food which will provide them with sufficient calories & nutrients to keep them healthy & keep their energy levels up.

-You should expect your Sphynx cat to need more food than other breeds of cat you might keep.
-They tend to remain slim by nature, however, over-feeding of any cat no matter what its breed is not recommended.
-Keep them lean for optimum health (thus this will also keep your future vet bills down).
+You should expect your Sphynx cat to need slightly more food per day than other breeds of domestic cat you might keep.
+They do tend to remain slim by nature but will put on weight more easily once neutered.
+Whatever breed of cat you keep, over-feeding is not recommended.
+Keep your cat lean for their optimum health (thus helping to keep vet bills down).

 Water First

-Your cat must always have access to plenty of clean and fresh water to encourage adequate hydration.
-Encourage drinking to protect the health of the kidney and promote good health throughout life.
+Your cat must have access to plenty of clean, fresh water to encourage adequate hydration.
+Encourage drinking to protect the health of the kidneys & promote good health throughout life.

-Your cat needs only water and must not be given cows milk to drink.
+Your cat needs only water & must not be given cows milk to drink.
 Even as a treat.

-In the wild, a cat does not eat in the same place that it drinks and so ideally you should keep your water source(s) and feed stations separate.
+In the wild, a cat does not eat in the same place that it drinks.
+Ideally you should aim to keep your cats water source(s) & feeding station separated from one another..

-Many cats prefer to drink from moving water and so a pet water fountain is useful.
-Unless that is, you intend to leave a tap running!
+Many cats prefer to drink from moving water.
+A pet water fountain is useful.

-I discovered that while Noodle does indeed like running water she was choosing to ignore the fountain I have provided.
-Instead, her clean water seemed to be coming from the toilet bowl.
-I now ensure that I keep the lids firmly closed.
+I discovered Noodle likes running water however she was choosing to ignore the fountain I had provided & instead would source her clean water from the toilet bowl.
+I once discovered, I made sure to keep toilet lids firmly closed.

-She will also jump up to drink from the tap if she hears me running it in the bathroom or kitchen and also from a glass of water if I have one myself.
-The best way I have found to ensure she drinks as much as possible is to place several water sources around the house as well as her fountain all of which I clean and refill daily.
+She would also jump up to drink from the tap if thirsty when hearing me running water in the bathroom or kitchen & she had no qualms over sticking her head into a glass of water or squash I may have.
+The best way I have found to ensure she drinks as much as possible is to place several water sources around the house as well as her fountain all of which I clean & refill daily.

 Bowls

 Bowls used should ideally be either made from ceramic or stainless steel.
-You should avoid plastic containers and bowls as these encourage feline acne (blackheads and cysts) around the face/chin/muzzle making the issue if your cat is a sufferer much worse or more prevalent.
+You should avoid plastic containers and bowls as these encourage feline acne (blackheads and cysts) around the face/chin/muzzle making the issue, if your cat is a sufferer, worse.

-• Water (and food) bowls must be washed daily with hot soapy water and rinsed well.
+• Water (and food) bowls must be washed daily in hot soapy water then rinsed well.

 Taking Home & Feeding a New Kitten/Cat

-A new kitten will have been fully weaned by the breeder.
-This means it will no longer be reliant on the mother cat for milk and its feeding is wholly reliant on the chosen type of cat food.
+A new kitten will have been fully weaned by its breeder.
+Weaning means it will no longer be reliant on the mother for milk & is now wholly reliant for nutrition on the chosen cat food.

 Which Food?

-At Naked Sphynx Cat Hampshire kittens are weaned onto a raw food diet.
+Naked Sphynx Cat Hampshire kittens are weaned onto a raw food diet.
+We use Natures Menu kitten for kittens & Orijen for our adult cats. .

 Food Change?

-Should you prefer to not feed raw foods and wish to move over to a diet of wet food pouches/cans only or a dry food only diet or a mix of both as a dual food diet, or if you wish to change the food over to another brand of food; the new food and old food must be phased in/out slowly gradually reducing the old food while increasing the new, all the while watching the cat carefully - in particular its output - to ensure there are no issues.
-Example change ratios are set out further on down the page.
+Should you prefer to not feed raw food & wish to move a kitten purchased to a diet of wet food pouches/cans only, a dry food only diet or a mix of both (a dual food diet), or if you wish to change the food to another brand; the new & old foods must be phased in/out slowly gradually using transitioning.
+Advice on this is found on our dedicated page but change ratio examples are also provided further down the page.
+During any food change watch your cat carefully - in particular its output - to ensure there are no issues.

 Food choices

-With so many brands of cat foods to choose and a huge marketplace, your choices are wide and varied.
-Whatever diet type and food you choose remember that a Sphynx cat has a higher metabolic rate and needs to receive a high-quality food.
+With so many brands of cat food to choose & a huge marketplace, your choices are wide & varied.
+Whatever diet type & food you choose, a Sphynx cat has a higher metabolic rate & needs to receive a high-quality food with a slightly adjusted daily amount. .

 Diet Types